-In a press release indicating its interest rate decision, the Federal Open Market Committee, the Fed’s rate-setting body, said it “judges that the risks to achieving its employment and inflation goals have moved toward better balance over the past year.”
-Still, “the economic outlook is uncertain, and the Committee remains highly attentive to inflation risks.”
+In a press release indicating its interest rate decision, the Federal Open Market Committee, the Fed’s rate-setting body, said it had “gained greater confidence that inflation is moving sustainably toward 2 percent, and judges that the risks to achieving its employment and inflation goals are roughly in balance.”
+That assessment led the committee to make its rate change, but said the economic outlook is still “uncertain” and did not indicate when additional cuts may come.

-Fed remains vigilant about inflation, but likely done with rate raises
+Fed remains vigilant about inflation, but makes a rate decrease move

 The Fed began a series of rate increases in March 2022, when inflation was at 8.5 percent, and has lifted up its target rate from 0 percent with a total of 11 rate hikes through July 2023.
-Since July, the Fed has held rates steady.
+Since then, the Fed held rates steady until the drop at its September 2024 meeting.

-Even though the rate hikes had the desired effect of bringing down prices, the Fed remains vigilant in its fight against inflation.
+Even though the rate hikes had the desired effect of bringing down prices, the Fed remains vigilant in its fight to maintain healthy inflation rates and low unemployment.
 In 2022, inflation — the rise in goods and services prices over a sustained period of time — was running at its highest level in more than 40 years.
 The Fed will not be complacent until it is convinced it has slayed the beast.

 In 1980, inflation under Fed Chair Paul A. Volcker reached 11 percent.
 (At that time, the Fed’s rate hikes pushed the economy into recession, a scenario that hasn’t materialized this time around.)
 With that lesson in mind, the Fed is now focused on not bringing down its target rate without being certain it has quelled inflation, so that consumers and businesses don’t anticipate higher inflation down the road.